2017 & 2019 OEC Coach of the Year and State Co-Coach of the Year

 Hired at the age of twenty-six, Perry was one of the youngest coaches in community college basketball.
 He is the second youngest coach to begin his career at FC (the youngest was Dieter Horton at twenty-five).

 As a boy, Perry had an early connection to the Hornet's Nest Gym as it is where his father coached him to 2 National Junior Basketball championships.
 Perry also watched his dad win 5 titles in the gym as a NJB coach.

 Webster grew up in Orange County where he went to Mission Viejo High School and played basketball for the Diablos.
 He was the starting point guard on the varsity team his freshman year on a team that won the CIF title.
-He was voted All-League all four years, voted All-CIF three years, voted 1st Team All-Orange County, was the South County Player of the Year, and Team MVP his senior year.
+He was voted All-League all four years, voted All-CIF three years, voted 1st Team All-Orange County, was the South County Player of the Year, and Team MVP his sophomore, junior, and senior years.
 Webster's jersey number was retired at Mission Viejo High in 2007.

 With his high school days behind him, Perry went on to play basketball at Saddleback College where he helped lead the team to a state championship in 2010.
 He was voted 1st Team All-Conference, 1st Team All-State, and was the State Tournament MVP.
 Perry was inducted into the Gaucho Hall of Fame in 2012.